znseaman/find-apartment-react/README.md

 # find-apartment-react

 A React & Express application where you can browse currently available apartment listings in Vancouver based on your user search preferences.
-The application runs cron jobs
+The application runs cron jobs to look for the most recent listings.

 # Motivation